100 Years of Tile: 1930 Tile Design

 Hexagon

 White hexagon tiles in 1” were immensely popular because you could add border patterns and different color designs within the setting.
+Using contrasting grout colors, such as dark gray or black grout with white hexagon tiles, can help each tile pop and add visual interest to your space.

 Penny Round

 Penny round tiles created unique looks and came in ¾” and 1” sizes.
 The uniqueness came from the color of the grout being used to add flair and style.
+You can create a vintage-inspired statement floor or backsplash by combining penny round tiles in different colors, adding a playful, Art Deco-infused twist.

 Basket Weave

 These tiles are put together to create an illusion of being weaved together and was a very popular option in black and white.
 Just like the other types of tile, they came in 12” x 12” sheets.
 Although in high demand, they were more difficult to install because of the preciseness needed to get the pattern right.
+To simplify the installation process, consider hiring a professional or using pre-assembled mosaic sheets, ensuring that the basket weave aligns perfectly.

 Square